janardhanr6991/cpp_asgn/basics/tasks/factorial/README.md

-# Assignment 2: Variables, Data Types, and Operators
+# Assignment 4: Functions and Recursion

 ## Objective
-The objective of this assignment is to practice declaring variables, using different data types, and applying basic arithmetic operators in C++.
+The objective of this assignment is to understand and implement functions and recursion in C++.

 ## Task
-Write a program that prompts the user to enter two numbers and then calculates and displays the sum, difference, product, and quotient of these two numbers.
-The output of the program should clearly show the results of these calculations.
+Write a recursive function to calculate the factorial of a number and a main function to test this recursive function.

+On invalid input your function should return -1.
+For and while loops are not allowed

+*Note*: Here you are not allowed to use `std::cin` or `std::cout` - main.cpp file already uses them to be able to interact with your solution.

 Example Output:

 ```
-Enter the first number: 5
+Enter a number: 5
-Enter the second number: 3
-Sum: 8
-Difference: 2
-Product: 15
-Quotient: 1.66667
+Factorial of 5 is 120
 ```

 Guidance:

-Use appropriate data types for storing numbers.
-Consider edge cases (like division by zero).
-Utilize std::cin for input and std::cout for output.
-Ensure your program handles user input gracefully and displays a clear output.
+Define a recursive function int factorial(int n) that returns the factorial of n.
+Ensure the function handles corner cases properly (e.g., the factorial of 1 and others...).

 ## Checking solution
 1. Set up your C++ development environment if you haven’t already.